vladperchi/HureIT/README.md

 Then you can continue the list listed below:

-1. Open up `HureIT.sln` in VS2022.
+1. Open up `HureIT.sln` in Visual Studio 2022, preferably.
 2. Navigate to appSettings.json under `src/Host/Api/appsettings.json`
 3. Add you MsSql connection string under `PersistenceSettings`.
 The default connection string:
    `"mssql": "Data Source=.;Initial Catalog=HureDB;Integrated Security=True;MultipleActiveResultSets=True"`
 4. That is all you need to configure the API.
 Just create and run the API project.
 5. By default, the database is migrated.
 Take a look at the [migrations][migrations-url] of the solution
 6. Some default data is also included in this database, such as roles, users, employees, etc.
-7. Browse to https://localhost:5001/ to Api HureIT!
+7. Browse to http://localhost:5341/ to Seq Logs!.
-8. Browse to http://localhost:5341/ to Seq Logs!.
+8. Browse to https://localhost:5001/ to Api HureIT!

 <!--## Running Angular